ULauncher-Github/Unix-Launcher/README.md

 Open command prompt in source directory.
 Type into command prompt: pip install -r requirements.txt And you're done!
 You have installed all libs.
-# How to compile (if u want lol)
+# How to compile
-Use pyinstaller or something like that, thats all.
+Use libraries that can compile from .py to .exe, do not be frightened by viruses, they are false because the compilation is done with MS Build.